What is the Role of a Business Analyst?

 A good business analyst must be communicative:

-Business analyst must be very strong communicators, especially in the verbal sense.
+It must be very strong communicators, especially in the verbal sense.
 This means that they must be able to work in team and analyse their needs in a manner that can help them resolve conflicts and problems, both within and outside the company.
-While communication is extremely important face-to face, business analyst must be able to communicate in a virtual setting like conference calls or web meetings in an effective fashion as well.
+While communication is extremely important face-to face, it must be able to communicate in a virtual setting like conference calls or web meetings in an effective fashion as well.

 A good business analyst must have a range of problem solving skills: